3DCP-TUe/DFC.data/README.md

 - [ ] Check: Can node-red columns be linked to equipment in an automation fashion?
 - [ ] Add .zenodo.json file

-Can be added after first release (make GitHub issues of these?):

-- [ ] Add metadata file and photos of m-tec duomix + describe modifications
-- [ ] ACE, FRED and ADS: Discuss which info can be made available with Zavhy.
-- [ ] Add metadata and photo of Bronkhorst dosing system
-- [ ] Add metadata and photo of servo motors of printhead PLC
-- [ ] Add metadata and photo of peristaltic pump
-- [ ] Add metadata and photo of m-tec P20 + pressure flange + insertable screws, etc.
-- [ ] Add metadata and photo of liquid dosing system seepex
-- [ ] Add metadata and photo of MAI Pictor + insert dynamic mixing blade + pressure flange + rotor stator, etc.
-- [ ] Add info of tool changer on ABB robot (include in ABB robot metadata file)
-- [ ] Add script/tool that gets setupinfo folders based on session metadata files
-- [ ] Add script/tool that can check based on metadata of components and assembly if the configuration is possible
-- [ ] Add script/tool that calculates system length, volume, etc.

-Of most equipment of minimal metadata file is added so it can be refered to in session metadata files.

 ## Introduction

 This repository contains the template and setup information library for the 3D Sneak Peek database.
 The aim of this project is to collect experimental data about 3D concrete printing in a structured way and distribute this data to the community.
 This repository includes the system library of the equipment at TU/e and the templates for data records and software packages.